-With masks going away and more people going back to work in offices, it has left many people wondering whether their symptoms are allergies, COVID-19 or just the common cold.
+With mask requirements gone, most people back at work in offices and the expiration of the federally declared public health emergency, many people wonder whether new symptoms are allergies, COVID-19, just the common cold or another respiratory illness.
 Yet knowing the ins and outs of COVID-19 has been difficult to navigate, especially when new guidance to follow leaves even the most diligent person feeling lost.
-As the United States continues to search for a new normal, questions linger about COVID-19 and what role testing continues to play.
+As the U.S. continues to search for a new normal, questions linger about COVID-19 and what role testing continues to play.

 The AMA’s What Doctors Wish Patients Knew™ series provides physicians with a platform to share what they want patients to understand about today’s health care headlines, especially throughout the COVID-19 pandemic.